Four ways to use technology to help kids be active

 How might educators use this resource?

-Draw on the practices described in this blog post to increase physical activity opportunities for children in your services.
+Draw on the practices described in this blog post to increase physical activity opportunities for children in your service.
 Australian guidelines recommend that young children are physically active for at least three hours a day.

 How might families use this resource?